 Requests for transfers or postponements

-After you receive notification of your placement you may wish to request a transfer or change of exam date.
-If you do, please contact the Exams Team as soon as possible.
-If you are unable to transfer to a centre or date where there is an available space you will need to request a withdrawal - please see above.
+After you receive notification of your placement you may wish to request a change of exam date/session.
+If you do, please contact the Clinical Assessments team on firstname.lastname@example.org as soon as possible.
+If you are unable to transfer to an alternative date/session where there is an available space you will need to request a withdrawal - please see above.

-If you do not inform us of specific requirement in your original application we may place you on a date or in a centre that might be difficult for you.
+If you do not inform us of specific requirement in your original application we may place you on a date/session that might be difficult for you.
 If this happens, we may need to ask you to withdraw from the exam - see above.